FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 ---
 It's time to hold dat big phat "L".
-I volunteered to investigate why one of our Rails projects was taking forever (45+ minutes with occasional timeouts in our CI/CD pipeline).
+I volunteered to investigate why one of our Rails projects was taking forever (45+ minutes with occasional timeouts in our CI/CD pipeline) to build.
 I had my suspicions of which build job was taking the longest and confirmed primary suspect numero uno: the infamous asset pipeline.
-I'm not blaming the tool, because I also knew no one on the team (including myself) had a solid understanding of our assets/front-end dependendies for the project.
+I'm not blaming the tool, because I also knew no one on the team (including myself) had a solid understanding of our assets/front-end dependencies for the project.

-I'm gonna document as many anti-patterns as I find and what corrective actions I plan on taking to "optimize" management of all the JavaScript, CSS, fonts, images, etc...
-Lord have mercy on our souls.
-Roll up them sleeves, it's time to go deep in dumpster!
+I'm gonna document as many anti-patterns as I find and what ~~corrective actions I plan on taking to "optimize" management of all the JavaScript, CSS, fonts, images, etc...~~ Lord have mercy on our souls.
+Roll up them sleeves, it's time to go deep in the dumpster!

 # Ambiguous layouts